sdil/personal-blog/content/projects/index.md

 ### Other Projects

-I've made various contributions on many open source projects, mostly related to Kubernetes.
+I've made minor contributions on many open source projects, mostly related to Kubernetes.
 You can visit them in my [Github profile](https://github.com/sdil?tab=repositories).